-Transportation Law Update: FMCSA Rescinds Emergency Relief for Previously Covered Categories
+Transportation Executive Summary: FMCSA Rescinds Emergency Relief for Previously Covered Categories

 The Federal Motor Carrier Safety Administration has recently modified the emergency relief Declaration and extended it through July 14, 2020.
 The Declaration is accessible here.
 Under the new Declaration many categories of items that qualified for exemptions from 49 CFR Parts 390 through 399 have been removed.

 EXEMPTIONS FOR DIRECT ASSISTANCE TO THE NATIONAL EMERGENCY

 Motor carriers and drivers are exempted from 49 CFR Parts 390 through 399 if they are providing direct relief to the COVID-19 emergency with goods specified by the FMSCA.
 However, even carriers and drivers that are exempted by the emergency declaration are not granted emergency relief from the following rules or regulations:

 1. 49 CFR § 392.2 related to the operation of a commercial motor vehicle in accordance with State laws and regulations, including compliance with applicable speed limits and other traffic restrictions.